 Time spent per hire

 Additionally, assess the average time taken to fill your company's opening positions.
 This helps you figure out which areas of the hiring process need improvement or are the most time-consuming.
 Like the popular quote states, no problems are unsolvable.
 Except for the time-consuming ones, is what they miss out on adding.

 Comprehend the report further to assess how you can reduce your time to hire and increase your hiring efficiency.
 Although this count will likely differ depending on the role, it allows you to plan in advance and lessens the gloomy impact of a vacancy in your organisation.

 Employee retention and turnover

-HR data on attrition and retention help you discover problematic areas, wherein you need to implement remedies in guarding your best employees.
+HR data on attrition and employee retention help you discover problematic areas, wherein you need to implement remedies in guarding your best employees.
 As long as it isn't your valuable employees, some employee turnovers can be healthy.